 Parts on Display: Labia, clitoris, anus, oh my!

-Now let's discuss the clitoris, which is in fact approachable enough to suck, lick, press, rub, or touch during foreplay.
+Now to discuss the clitoris, which is in fact approachable enough to suck, lick, press, rub, or touch during foreplay.
 The tip of the clitoris is known as the glans and has between 6,000 and 8,000 sensory nerve endings — as many as the entire penis.
-For some women, the tip of the glans is visible and approachable in the unaroused state.
+For some, the tip of the glans is visible and approachable in the unaroused state.
 For others, it's less noticeable at first glance, but becomes more noticeable if the hood — the skin that covers the glans of the clitoris — is retracted back with fingers.
-When a woman is aroused, the clitoris, which is made up of erectile tissue, becomes erect and hard, similar to a man's penis, but on a much smaller scale.
-It also swells and changes position.
-Some women like to have their clitoris, either exposed or hidden under the hood, kissed, pressed, sucked, rubbed, or touched.
+The clitoris, which is made up of erectile tissue, becomes erect and hard during arousal — similar to a penis, but on a smaller scale.
+The clitoris also swells and changes position.
+Some like to have it (either exposed or hidden under the hood) kissed, pressed, sucked, rubbed, or touched.
 Others find these sensations to be uncomfortable and may prefer not to have their clitoris touched in any way.
-It's all a matter of the woman's personal preference.
+It's all a matter of personal preference.

 The labia, or lips, are the folds of skin that surround the clitoris and the vaginal opening.
 The outer labia, the ones where pubic hair grows, are called the labia majora.
 The inner labia, the (often) smaller lips that fold inside, are the labia minora.
 Labia vary greatly, in color, size, amount of pubic hair, and sensitivity to stimulation.
 Your labia are very likely normal, even if they don't look like any other you've seen.
-The anus, which men and women share, is another prominent part of external genetalia.
-Some people are content to leave the anus be, others enjoy anal stimulation.
-Your choice!
+The anus, which females and males both have, is another prominent part of external genitalia.
+Some people are content to leave the anus be; others enjoy anal stimulation.